joestubbs/endofday/docs/tutorial.rst

 2. Run n workers, one for each list produced in step 1, to determine how many points in the list are in the circle (and how many are outside).

-3. Run an "aggregator" to sum the results from step two and computes the final pi approximation.
+3. Run an "aggregator" to sum the results from step two and compute the final pi approximation.

 By the end of this section we will have created a complete YAML workfile description that we can use to execute the workflow.
 To get started, create a new text file called approximate_pi.yml (or something similar), and add the